Parameters

 Expand %1 to a Drive letter only - C:

-%~p1 Expand %1 to a Path only e.g. \utils\ this includes a trailing \ which may be interpreted as an escape character by some commands.
+%~p1 Expand %1 to a Path only e.g. \utils\ this includes a trailing \ which will be interpreted as an escape character by some commands.

 %~x1 Expand %1 to a file eXtension only - .txt

-%~s1 Change the meaning of f, n and x to reference the Short name (see note below)
+%~s1 Change the meaning of f, n, s and x to reference the Short 8.3 name (if it exists.)

 %~a1 Display the file attributes of %1